A B C D E F G H I J K L M N O P Q R S T U V W X Y Z [CLOSE]

 • The Mississippi Department of Environmental Quality (MDEQ) has a list of certified risk assessors as well as individuals and firms certified to do lead-based paint abatement work.

-• Many hardware and home improvement stores sell qualitative home testers that can be used to detect the presence of lead in paint, vinyl miniblinds, ceramic ware, and ceramic tubs and sinks.
+• Many hardware and home improvement stores sell qualitative home testers that can be used to detect the presence of lead in paint, vinyl miniblinds, electrical cords, ceramic ware, and ceramic tile, tubs and sinks.
 These testers change color to indicate the presence of lead, but do not indicate how much lead is present.

 • You can take dust samples using baby wipes, paint chip samples, and soil samples and submit those to an environmental testing laboratory for analysis.
+You can also get a lead dust sampling kit from an environmental testing lab.

 How do I remove the lead from my home?